viktorpantushev/Multivariate-Relevance-Vector-Machines-for-Tracking/README.md

 My Steps:
 1. Use Canny Edges to extract Outlines of Hand-Poses.
-2. Make a hierarchy (tree based using Chapman–Kolmogorov equation)
+2. Make a hierarchy (tree based ‘grid-based’ filter)

 How to replicate: